feathersui/feathersui-starling/documentation/help/markdown/text-area.md

 ## The Basics

-Let's start by creating a text area and giving it some default text:
+First, let's create a `TextArea` control, give it some text to display, and add it to the display list:

 ``` code
 var textArea:TextArea = new TextArea();